 The above are Distributed Antenna System (DAS) cellular transmitters.
 Cities like San Francisco are placing multiple antennas like this on every block, right in front of people’s homes.
 They may look innocent, but they are very powerful emitters of microwave radiation that can cause health effects for home owners.

-Note: Communities all around the country are stopping cell towers in their tracks.
+Special Note: Communities all around the country are stopping cell towers in their tracks.
 I get emails every week about this.
-Here is one community in Colorado that stopped a major tower.
-Also, this community in Berkeley recently stopped a tower from being built.
-The community in Florida stopped a tower and did this neighborhood in Las Vegas.
+Here is a couple in Los Angeles that stopped a cell tower in their front yard.
+Here is another where a community in Colorado stopped a major tower.
+This community in Florida stopped a tower and did this neighborhood in Las Vegas.
 It can be done if you get your entire community involved.
 The wealthy community of Hillsborough, CA recently stopped 16 cell towers from being installed after citizen outrage over not being included in the planning process: